 For more information on calculations, see Change formula recalculation, iteration, or precision.

-A circular reference occurs when a formula refers to the cell that it is located in.
-The fix is to either move the formula to another cell or change the formula syntax, one that avoids circular references.
+A circular reference occurs when a formula refers to the cell that it's located in.
+The fix is to either move the formula to another cell, or change the formula syntax to one that avoids circular references.
 However, in some scenarios you may need circular references because they cause your functions to iterate—repeat until a specific numeric condition is met.
-In such a case, you will need to enable Remove or allow a circular reference
+In such cases, you'll need to enable Remove or allow a circular reference.

 If your entry doesn’t start with an equal sign, it isn’t a formula, and won’t be calculated—a common mistake.